azsk/AzTS-docs/07-AzTS REST APIs/Setup.md

 <br/>

-# AzTS REST API Set Up - Step by step
+# AzTS REST API Setup - Step by step

 ## On this page: